Front Range Fed

 marry me chicken pasta in pot with wooden spoon.

 You've probably heard of the popular "Marry Me Chicken" recipe that's been going around the internet.
-This recipe turns that creamy chicken dish and turns it into a pasta version for an easy meal.
-I love this recipe (as I do all chicken pasta recipes)- it's super easy to make, ultra comforting, and who knows - maybe it will even snag you a marriage proposal!
+This recipe turns that creamy chicken dish into a pasta version for an easy meal made in under an hour, and all in one pot!
+I love this easy-to-make recipe (just like my lazy lasagna recipe, easy cheesy chicken broccoli rice casserole, and my easy dump and bake meatball casserole recipe).
+It's super delicious, ultra comforting, and who knows - maybe it will even snag you a marriage proposal!

 In This Post